GT-ARC/opaca-core/doc/jiac-vi.md

 ## Behaviours

-Generally each agent is equipped with a set of one or more behaviours that are defined by overriding the `behaviour` method of an agent. `JIAC VI` provides a implementation for a reactive behaviour that can be defined conveniently via an DSL using the `act` method.
+Generally each agent is equipped with a set of one or more behaviours that are defined by overriding the `behaviour` method of an agent. `JIAC VI` provides an implementation for a reactive behaviour that can be defined conveniently via an DSL using the `act` method.
 The parameter to `act` is a runnable `{ ... }` that can be used to register different callbacks for different events using the `on`, `listen`, `every` and `respond` methods described below, each of  which take additional (type-) parameters as well as a runnable `{ ... }` that will be executed when that event is triggered.

 The following is an overview of the different standard callbacks and how they are triggered: